cs-si-ucr/CS14-Spring15/docs/lab_week_02.md

 [STL-video]:https://channel9.msdn.com/Series/C9-Lectures-Stephan-T-Lavavej-Standard-Template-Library-STL-/C9-Lectures-Introduction-to-STL-with-Stephan-T-Lavavej  "Lecture that introduces STL"

-Like templates, you've already been using a small portion of the Standard Template Library already.
+Like templates, you've already been using a small portion of the Standard Template Library.

 Namely, you're already well-acquainted with the contiguous container [`std::vector`][std-vector] and maybe even [`std::list`][std-list].